City Approves CMU Master Plan

-The master plan is a set of blueprints that will guide development of the Pittsburgh campus through 2022.
-The City of Pittsburgh Zoning Code requires all universities and hospitals to submit a new master plan for city council approval every 10 years.
-These plans become a legal zoning document for any new building projects and enables projects in the plan to proceed along a streamlined review process.
+The City of Pittsburgh Zoning Code requires all universities and hospitals to submit a new master plan for approval every 10 years.
+The plans become a legal zoning document for any new building projects and enables projects in the plan to proceed along a streamlined review process.

-You can download the plan from the Campus Design and Facility Development website at http://www.cmu.edu/cdfd.
+You can download the new 83-page master plan from the Campus Design and Facility Development website at http://www.cmu.edu/cdfd